jamesdk/ml-streaming-export-servlet/README.md

 In the example below, note the first setting defines how many XCC URLs to look for and below that the XCC URLs are defined.

+Other configuration items include the following: ml.xcc.batchsize - defines the number of URIs for the export report module to process at one time ml.xcc.max_threads - defines the maximum number of threads for the Export Servlet's ThreadPool (typically corresponds to the XDBC AppServer max threads). ml.config.uri - defines the initial module in the modules DB for the Export Servlet connection

 web.xml
 ```
 <env-entry>